 - the “thin skull rule” (this means ‘take the worker as you find him/her’.
 A worker should not be penalized because of a pre-existing condition that did not affect her capacity to do the job but made her vulnerable to greater injury than another worker).

 The injured worker community, legal representatives and labour waged an intensive fight-back campaign.
-A class action lawsuit and media spotlight also focussed attention on the issue, in December 2017 the WSIB issued a policy clarification .
-In it the Board announced that it will no longer reduce non-economic loss (NEL) awards for injured workers as a result of non-symptomatic pre-existing conditions, and will reconsider NEL lump sum settlements that were awarded and then reduced based on asymptomatic pre-existing conditions.
+A class action lawsuit and media spotlight also focussed attention on the issue.
+In December 2017 the WSIB issued a policy clarification, announcing that the Board will no longer reduce non-economic loss (NEL) awards for injured workers as a result of non-symptomatic pre-existing conditions, and will reconsider NEL lump sum settlements that were awarded and then reduced based on asymptomatic pre-existing conditions.

 However further action is needed.
 These latest changes to the policy apply differently to decisions made before or after 2014; largely disregard psychological conditions; fail to address the needs of those already denied a NEL award and of the many denied wage-loss benefits because of asymptomatic pre-existing conditions.